-The maximum number of space-time streams the sensing responder receives in an SR2SI or SR2SR NDP in the Max RX STS subfield.
+The requested number of space-time streams the sensing responder receives in an SR2SI or SR2SR NDP in the (#1114) RX STS subfield.
 This value shall not be greater than the maximum number of space-streams that the sensing responder is capable of receiving for all bandwidths smaller than or equal to the maximum bandwidth used in TB and non-TB sensing measurement instances.
 This value is referred to as Sensing Assigned SI2SR STS.

-The maximum number of space-time streams the sensing responder transmits in an SI2SR or SR2SR NDP in the Max TX STS subfield.
+The requested number of space-time streams the sensing responder transmits in an SI2SR or SR2SR NDP in the (#1113) TX STS subfield.
 This value shall not be greater than the maximum number of space-streams that the sensing responder is capable of transmitting for all bandwidths smaller than or equal to the maximum bandwidth used in TB and non-TB sensing measurement instances.
 This value is referred to as Sensing Assigned SR2SI STS.

-The number of antennas to be used in the reception of SI2SR and SR2SR NDPs by the sensing responder.
-This value shall not be greater than the maximum number of antennas the sensing responder is capable of using.
+The requested number of antennas to be used in the reception of SI2SR and SR2SR NDPs by the sensing responder.
+This value shall not be greater than the maximum number of antennas the sensing responder is capable of using in reception of SI2SR and SR2SR NDPs (#2244).

 The number of bits used in the encoding of each CSI value reported in a Sensing Measurement Report frame by the sensing responder in the subfield.
 This value shall be 10 bits when the subfield is set to 1.
 And this value shall be 8 bits when the subfield is set to 0.